 - Packaging and sealing

-The best way to think about a B12 gummy is as a system, not a base recipe with nutrients sprinkled in at the end.
+A B12 gummy is a system, not a base recipe with nutrients sprinkled in at the end.

 The rarely discussed risk: micro-dosing in a viscous matrix

-B12 gummies often look straightforward on paper because the dose is small.
-In production, that small dose can become the hardest thing to control.
-When an active is added at micro-levels, tiny inconsistencies in dispersion can turn into meaningful per-piece variation.
+B12 gummies look simple on paper—small dose, easy, right?
+In production, that small dose becomes the hardest thing to control.
+Tiny inconsistencies in dispersion turn into meaningful per-piece variation.

-And gummies make uniformity harder because the mass is thick.
-Diffusion is slow, mixing has limits, and the product is moving through equipment that can subtly change flow behavior over time.
+Gummies make uniformity harder because the mass is thick.
+Diffusion is slow.
+Mixing has limits.
+And the product is moving through equipment that can subtly change flow behavior over time.

 The “hidden” factor: depositor dynamics

-Even if a kettle tests uniform, the depositor can introduce variability if the system is near the edge on viscosity, temperature, or phase behavior.
-Slight shifts in how the mass fills cavities can change piece weight, composition, or both-and since dosing is per piece, that’s directly tied to label accuracy.
+Even if the kettle tests uniform, the depositor can introduce variability—especially if the system is near the edge on viscosity, temperature, or phase behavior.
+Slight shifts in cavity filling change piece weight, composition, or both.
+Since dosing is per piece, that's directly tied to label accuracy.

 Strong manufacturing programs don’t just say “we mixed it.”
 They validate uniformity with sampling that reflects how gummies are actually made.